sanjeevbhusal/notes/databases/mongodb/Introduction to Mongodb.md

 Since, each document is a different entity, you could store different key value pairs.
 This means there is no schema to be defined beforehand.
 Hence, they are more flexible than  SQL databases.

 Mongodb is also extremely fast due to less Input/Output operations.
-Since a document can contain a field which value is another document, it reduces the read time n
+Since a document can contain a field which value is another document, it reduces the read time needed for JOIN operations in relational databases.

+Mongodb also supports indexes which lets it speed up a query.

 ## Collection

 MongoDB stores documents inside a collection.
 A collection is similar to table in a relational database.

+## Database

+A Database in Mongodb stores one or more collection.

+## High availability

+Mongodb can store the same data across various nodes.
+This increases data redundancy and provides high availability.
+This replication technique is called replica set.

+A replica set is a collection of computers/nodes running mongodb which store the same data.

+## Horizontal Scalability

+Horizontal Scalability refers to the ability to scale a software by provisioning more nodes/computers instead of increasing the current computers capability.

+Mongodb uses a technique called Sharding, which distributes data across many nodes.

+## Data Insertion

+When you insert a document